amosproj/amos2023ws01-ticket-chat-ai/Backend/README.md

    `start.oy` starts Backend, Frontend, Proxy and MongoDB and installs all dependencies for frontend and backend.
 (MongoDB has to be installed on the standard path).

+   Put locally `pyinstaller==6.3` into your `requirements.txt` and run step 5. again.
+Keep this locally, since our dependency check, can`t handle that.

    Navigate into `./backend` directory.

    In Windows run: